AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 Versioning creates a "snapshot" of a page at a specific point in time.
 With versioning, you can perform the following actions:

 * Create a version of a page.
-* Restore a page to a previous version in order to undo a change that you made to a page, for example.
+* Restore a page to a previous version; for example:
+  * to undo a change that you made to the page.
-* Compare the current version of a page with a previous version with differences in the text and images highlighted.
+* Compare the current version of a page with a previous version:
+  * to highlight differences in the text and images.

 ## Creating a New Version {#creating-a-new-version}